 The Bottom Line

 A 30-year fixed-rate mortgage has its benefits and disadvantages.
-While you have lower monthly payments and repayment flexibility, you’ll pay more in the end because the longer your loan’s term, the more you’ll pay in interest.
+While you have lower monthly payments and repayment flexibility, you’ll pay extra in the end because you’ll pay more in interest the longer your loan’s term.
 However, the smaller monthly payments may free up cash you can use to pay down other debts, build your savings or cover regular expenses so you’re not as stressed about your budget.

-Since a 30-year fixed-rate loan doesn’t work for every homeowner, it’s vital to explore your mortgage options before committing to a new home loan.
+Since a 30-year fixed-rate loan doesn’t work for every homeowner, it’s wise to explore your mortgage options before committing to a new home loan.

 If you’re ready to find the right loan for your needs, apply online with Rocket Mortgage.